 It isn’t Christmas without a plate of the Best Gingersnap Cookies!
 Get the recipe for this holiday classic cookie.
 It can be made gluten-free and dairy-free.

-In this house we do Christmas Cookies.
-In fact, we usually make several kinds and love to give them as gifts.
-No matter how many cookies we make, or different recipes we try we always make these delicious Gingersnap Cookies every year!
+In our house we do Christmas Cookies.
+In fact, we usually make several kinds and love to give them as gifts for the holidays.
+No matter how many cookies we make, or different recipes we try, we always make these delicious Gingersnap Cookies every year!

-After a few minutes in the oven your house will smell like Christmas and these cookies will be done.
-Now, while they are warm they will be soft.
+After a few minutes in the oven, your house will smell like Christmas and these cookies will be done.
+While they are warm they will be soft.
 This is my favorite time to steal a cookie!
 I love it when they are warm!

 Place your cookies on a cooling rack to cool the rest of the way.
 As they cool your cookies will harden and get that snappy consistency that they are named for.

 Then your only job is to grab a cup of milk or coffee and enjoy because these are truly the best Gingersnap cookies around!

 We have had success making these gluten free by simply substituting our favorite gluten free flour blend in place of the all purpose flour.
 Double check your other ingredients to ensure they are gluten free

 If you are dairy free, egg free, or just looking for Vegan Gingersnap cookies this recipe works great.

 Use a dairy free margarine or shortening.
 Also, you can replace the egg with your favorite egg replacer or a flax egg.

 You can store these cookie in an airtight container for up to 5 days.
 These can also be frozen for up to 3 months.